Max Fleischer

-Max Fleischer (born Majer Fleischer /ˈflaɪʃər/; July 19, 1883 – September 11, 1972) was an American animator and studio owner.
+Max Fleischer (/ˈflaɪʃər/; born Majer Fleischer, /de/; July 19, 1883 – September 11, 1972) was an American animator and studio owner.
 Born in Kraków, in Austrian Poland, Fleischer immigrated to the United States where he became a pioneer in the development of the animated cartoon and served as the head of Fleischer Studios, which he co-founded with his younger brother Dave.
 He brought such comic characters as Koko the Clown, Betty Boop, Popeye, and Superman to the movie screen, and was responsible for several technological innovations, including the Rotoscope, the "Follow the Bouncing Ball" technique pioneered in the Ko-Ko Song Car-Tunes films, and the "Stereoptical Process".
 Film director Richard Fleischer was his son.

 Early life

 Majer Fleischer was born July 19, 1883, (Note: Fleischer biographer Ray Pointer gives the alternative date of July 18, 1883.
-Film historians Maurice Horn and Richard Marschall point out that, although dates as varied as 1883, 1884, 1885, and others have been given, the correct and verified date is 1883.) to a Jewish family in Kraków (then in the Austrian Partition of the Austro-Hungarian Empire).
+Film historians Maurice Horn and Richard Marschall point out that, although dates as varied as 1883, 1884, 1885, and others have been given, the correct and verified date is 1883.) to a Polish Jewish family in Kraków (then in Austrian Galicia in the Austro-Hungarian Empire).
 He was the second of six children of a tailor from Dąbrowa Tarnowska, Aaron Fleischer, who later changed his name to William in the United States, and Malka "Amelia" Pałasz.
 His family emigrated to the United States in March 1887, settling in New York City, where he attended public school.
 During his early formative years, he enjoyed a middle-class lifestyle, the result of his father's success as an exclusive tailor to high society clients.
 This changed drastically after his father lost his business ten years later.
 His teens were spent in Brownsville, a poor Jewish neighborhood in Brooklyn.
 He continued his education at evening high school.
 He received commercial art training at Cooper Union and formal art instruction at the Art Students League of New York, studying under George Bridgman.
 He also attended the Mechanics and Tradesman's School in midtown Manhattan.

 Fleischer began his career at The Brooklyn Daily Eagle.
 Beginning as an errand boy, he advanced to photographer, photoengraver, and eventually, staff cartoonist.
 At first, he drew single-panel editorial cartoons, but then graduated to the full strips "Little Algie" and "S.K.
 Sposher, the Camera Fiend".
 These satirical strips reflected his life in Brownsville and his fascination with technology and photography, respectively—both displaying his sense of irony and fatalism.
 It was during this period he met newspaper cartoonist and early animator, John Randolph Bray, who would later give him his start in the animation field.

 On December 25, 1905, Fleischer married his childhood sweetheart, Ethel (Essie) Goldstein.
 On the recommendation of Bray, Fleischer was hired as a technical illustrator for the Electro-Light Engraving Company in Boston.
 In 1909 he moved to Syracuse, New York, working as a catalog illustrator for the Crouse-Hinds Company, and a year later returned to New York as art editor for Popular Science magazine under editor Waldemar Kaempffert.